alonso-m/bitbucket-arm-docker/README.md

 # Overview

 This Docker container makes it easy to get an instance of Stash up and running for evaluative purposes.
-Atlassian is not yet able to provide support.
+Atlassian is not yet able to provide support for using Docker in production.

 # Quick Start